cresta-eu/vistle/README.md

 This is a clone of the main repository at [https://github.com/vistle/vistle](https://github.com/vistle/vistle) - please follow Vistle development there.

+Whithin CRESTA, Vistle served as a testbed for remote hybrid rendering - see `vistle/rhr`, `vistle/cover/VncClient` and `vistle/module/Ray`.

 Visualization Testing Laboratory for Exascale Computing (Vistle)
 ================================================================